kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 use alloy_sol_types::{sol, SolCall, SolValue};
 ```

-We can do the following:
+You can do the following:

 ```rust
 sol! {